• Home

 Norwich, England

-My unrepentant Mischief moment contained a Hopper-like bard of solitude.
+My unrepentant Mischief moment contained an Edward Hopper-like bard of solitude.
 Three years later, following my last visit to Norwich, I tried capturing it on canvas.

 August 2018